newrelic/newrelic-php-daemon-docker/README.md

 To find out more about the daemon config visit our [docs site](https://docs.newrelic.com/docs/agents/php-agent/configuration/proxy-daemon-newreliccfg-settings).

 ## Passing in flags
 Additional configuration can be passed in as flags.
-Passing in configuration values as flags will override the log file configuration.
-If you' like to change the log level without changing the log file, use the following command:
+If you' like to change the log level, use the following command:
 ```
-docker run php-daemon --loglevel debug --logfile /proc/self/fd/1
+docker run php-daemon --loglevel debug
 ```
 To find out more about what flags are possible, execute the following command:
 ```
-docker run php-daemon --help --logfile /proc/self/fd/1
+docker run php-daemon --help
 ```

 More information about how to setup an agent container can be found on the [docs site](https://docs.newrelic.com/docs/agents/php-agent/advanced-installation/install-php-agent-docker).